Duke hosts Burns and NC State - WTOP News

 Durham, North Carolina; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: NC State visits the Duke Blue Devils after D.J.
+BOTTOM LINE: NC State faces the Duke Blue Devils after D.J.
 Burns scored 24 points in NC State’s 96-71 loss to the Clemson Tigers.

 The Blue Devils are 15-0 in home games.
-Duke is fifth in the ACC with 33.6 points per game in the paint led by Kyle Filipowski averaging 7.4.
+Duke is 4-1 in games decided by less than 4 points.

-The Wolf Pack are 12-7 against ACC opponents.
-NC State is 20-3 when it turns the ball over less than its opponents and averages 9.2 turnovers per game.
+The Wolf Pack have gone 12-7 against ACC opponents.
+NC State is second in the ACC scoring 78.7 points per game and is shooting 45.3%.

-TOP PERFORMERS: Dariq Whitehead averages 1.6 made 3-pointers per game for the Blue Devils, scoring 8.3 points while shooting 40.2% from beyond the arc.
-Filipowski is averaging 14.9 points and 8.9 rebounds over the past 10 games for Duke.
+TOP PERFORMERS: Kyle Filipowski is shooting 43.3% and averaging 14.9 points for the Blue Devils.
+Jeremy Roach is averaging 10.4 points over the last 10 games for Duke.

-Terquavion Smith averages 2.8 made 3-pointers per game for the Wolf Pack, scoring 17.6 points while shooting 33.2% from beyond the arc.
-Jarkel Joiner is averaging 17.1 points and 3.8 assists over the past 10 games for NC State.
+Terquavion Smith is averaging 17.6 points, 4.4 assists and 1.6 steals for the Wolf Pack.
+Jarkel Joiner is averaging 17.1 points over the last 10 games for NC State.

 Wolf Pack: 7-3, averaging 78.2 points, 33.8 rebounds, 11.9 assists, 7.5 steals and 5.1 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 72.8 points.